CYBAVO/android_wallet_sdk_sample/docs/wallet_connect_v2.md

     /// Get supported chain as a map for WalletConnect.
 The map key is CAIP-2 chain ID.
     /// - Parameters:
-    ///   - callback: asynchronous callback of WalletConnectGetSupportedChainResult public abstract void getWalletsByCaip2ChainIds(String[] caip2ChainIds, Callback<GetWalletsResult> callback);
+    ///   - callback: asynchronous callback of WalletConnectGetSupportedChainResult public abstract void walletConnectGetSupportedChain(Callback<WalletConnectGetSupportedChainResult> callback);
     ```
 4. Approve session proposal with proposer's public key and namespaces, see [Session Approval](https://docs.walletconnect.com/2.0/android/web3wallet/wallet-usage#session-approval).

 ## Session Request
 ![img](images/sdk_guideline/wc_v2_session_request.png)
- &emsp; Here is the general flow for handling session request.
+ &emsp; Here is the general flow for handling session requests.
 When a session request is coming, you may need to identify the wallet by address from request parameters and chain ID from the request then get corresponding result and approve.

 ### Sign Message
 ![img](images/sdk_guideline/wc_v2_sign_request.png)